Sport Highlights | Sports-Games

-The following are the top/expected sports stories at 1705 hours: EXPECTED STORIES: *Report of IPL match between Royal Challengers Bangalore and Kolkata Knight Riders in Chennai.
+The following are the top/expected sports stories at 2110 hours: EXPECTED STORIES: *Report of IPL match between Delhi Capitals and Punjab Kings in Mumbai.

-*Report of IPL match between Delhi Capitals and Punjab Kings in Mumbai. *Updated report of Asian wrestling championships in Almaty.

-*Report of Billie Jean King Cup playoffs match between India and Latvia.

 STORIES ON THE WIRE: SPO-CRI-IPL-CSK-RR-PREVIEW CSK, RR in battle to gain momentum Mumbai, Apr 18 (PTI) Three-time champion Chennai Super Kings and Rajasthan Royals would look to build on their first wins and gain momentum when they clash in the Indian Premier League (IPL), here on Monday.